facebook/zstd/zstd_compression_format.md

 It means value `0` becomes negative probability `-1`.
 `-1` is a special probability, which means `less than 1`.
-Its effect on distribution table is described in next paragraph.
+Its effect on distribution table is described in [next paragraph].
 For the purpose of calculating cumulated distribution, it counts as one.

+[next paragraph]:#fse-decoding--from-normalized-distribution-to-decoding-tables

 When a symbol has a probability of `zero`, it is followed by a 2-bits repeat flag.